-So, what happens is that in the Live View mode the mirror rises and the image from the lens is projected directly onto the photosensitive sensor of the camera, then it is processed and displayed on the LCD screen in real time (with a slight delay).
+What happens is that in the Live View mode the mirror rises and the image from the lens is projected directly onto the photosensitive sensor of the camera, then it is processed and displayed on the LCD screen in real time (with a slight delay).

 In this case, the SLR works on the same principle as the usual point and shoot camera.

-Now, what are the advantages of using LiveView mode for a photographer?
+What are the advantages of using LiveView mode for a photographer?

 7 Advantages to Using the Live View Mode